 Flood Insurance - Filing Your Insurance Claim.
-If you have insurance, it’s important to call your agent or insurance company as soon as possible to begin the claims process.
+If you have NFIP flood insurance, it’s important to call your agent or insurance company as soon as possible to begin the claims process.
 For additional information:

 - Review the National Flood Insurance Program (NFIP) Flood Insurance Claims Handbook.
 It provides additional help with the process of filing a claim.

-- Call 1-800-427-4661 to talk with a National Flood Insurance Program insurance specialist if you are unable to locate important policy information or need help contacting your insurance company.
+- Call 1-800-427-4661 to speak with a National Flood Insurance Program insurance specialist if you are unable to locate important policy information or need help contacting your insurance company.

 National Emergency Family Registry and Locator System